brodybits/InquirerLib/docs/pages/dynamic.md

 of the selected choice (`choice["value"]`) or a list of values of the selected choices.
 ```

 A function which performs additional transformation on the result.
-This affects the actual value returned by {meth}`~InquirerPy.base.simple.BaseSimplePrompt.execute`.
+This affects the actual value returned by {meth}`~InquirerLib.base.simple.BaseSimplePrompt.execute`.

 Leveraging this parameter/key can potentially shorten the code and create a cleaner code base.
 Given a scenario you want to obtain the age from the user, however the result
 from {ref}`pages/prompts/input:InputPrompt` is type of {class}`string` by default.
 You can use the `filter` parameter/key to convert them to {class}`int`.